awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 For example, you might have a network stack that includes a VPC, a security group, and a subnet\.
 You want all public web applications to use these resources\.
 By exporting the resources, you allow all stacks with public web applications to use them\.
 For more information, see [Walkthrough: Refer to resource outputs in another AWS CloudFormation stack](walkthrough-crossstackref.md)\.

-## Use IAM to control access<a name="use-iam-to-control-access"></a>

-IAM is an AWS service that you can use to manage users and their permissions in AWS\.
-You can use IAM with AWS CloudFormation to specify what AWS CloudFormation actions users can perform, such as viewing stack templates, creating stacks, or deleting stacks\.
-Furthermore, anyone managing AWS CloudFormation stacks will require permissions to resources within those stacks\.
-For example, if users want to use AWS CloudFormation to launch, update, or terminate Amazon EC2 instances, they must have permission to call the relevant Amazon EC2 actions\.

-In most cases, users require full access to manage all of the resources in a template\.
-AWS CloudFormation makes calls to create, modify, and delete those resources on their behalf\.
-To separate permissions between a user and the AWS CloudFormation service, use a service role\.
-AWS CloudFormation uses the service role's policy to make calls instead of the user's policy\.
-For more information, see [AWS CloudFormation service role](using-iam-servicerole.md)\.

 ## Verify quotas for all resource types<a name="limits"></a>

 Before launching a stack, ensure that you can create all the resources that you want without hitting your AWS account limits\.
 If you hit a limit, AWS CloudFormation won't create your stack successfully until you increase your quota or delete extra resources\.
 Each service can have various limits that you should be aware of before launching a stack\.
 For example, by default, you can only launch 200 AWS CloudFormation stacks per region in your AWS account\.
 For more information about limits and how to increase the default limits, see [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.